util.array an array library

 filter

-Filter all items trough a function which decides if the item is added to the result array or not.
+Filter all items through a function which decides if the item is added to the result array or not.

 local function larger_than_7(x)